 Despite Section 263(3) we have taken the decision to undertake a full public consultation on a draft of the Code of Practice.
 That consultation closed on 18 August 2014.
 The submissions received have proved invaluable.
-The feedback received from the consultation is requiring discussions with Department of Health (DH) officers as part of our ongoing consultation with DH.
+The feedback received from the consultation required discussions with Department of Health (DH) officers as part of our ongoing consultation with Department of Health.
+The feedback is summarised in Annex 2.